sohomsahaun/SnowState/README.md

 &nbsp;

 ## Documentation
-To know the available functions/structs and their usage, visit the [Wiki](https://github.com/sohomsahaun/SnowState/wiki)!
+To know more about SnowState, please visit the [Wiki](https://github.com/sohomsahaun/SnowState/wiki)!